Krishnamugundh/Senescence-Detection-of-Mesenchymal-Stem-Cells/Acknowledgement.md

-### This is an Acknowledgement of that all the documents are solely my(Krishnamugundh P) work.
+### This is an Acknowledgement that all the documents in this repository are solely my(Krishnamugundh P) work.